solidjs/solid-start/docs/core-concepts/static-assets.md

 ## Importing assets

 Vite allows you to import assets directly into your Solid components.
-For example, in the following component imports the `solid.png` file directly.
+For example, the following component imports the `solid.png` file directly.

 When you use imports, Vite will create a hashed filename.
 For example, importing `solid.png` may get hashed as `solid.2d8efhg.png`.